ak587/CFD-Automation-Pipeline/README.md

     *   **Separation Zones:** The contours clearly map the "pressure islands" where energy loss is most significant.
     *   **Temperature Effects:** Analysis shows that while Mach profiles remain relatively consistent across different temperatures, the stagnation pressure distribution shifts, reflecting changes in air density and kinematic viscosity.

----
----

 ## Repository Structure
 *   `Fluent_data_export.py`: Automates the ANSYS Fluent export process by generating journals and managing the CLI lifecycle.
 *   `Post_processing_functions.py`: The core engine containing interpolation logic, polar transformations, and specialized plotting routines.
-*   `Post-processing.py`: The entry point script that orchestrates the analysis for all study groups (Mach, TI, Re, Temp).
+*   `Post-processing.py`: The entry point script that orchestrates the analysis for all study groups (TI, Re, Temp).
-*   `Fluent_local_no_gui.py`: A utility script for launching Fluent in background mode for high-performance computing (HPC) environments.
+*   `Fluent_local_no_gui.py`: A utility script for launching Fluent in background mode for local environments.

 ## Engineering Insights Demonstrated
 *   **Efficiency:** Reduced post-processing time by ~90% compared to manual export methods.